01. Substrate - Discovery & Identity

 Supported Protocols:

-Incremental behavior: git and optional endpoints.archive[].delta_url provide incremental transfer paths. delta_url is endpoint-level discovery (not a separate dist entry).
+Incremental behavior: git and optional delta_url on archive endpoints provide incremental transfer paths. delta_url is endpoint-level discovery (not a separate dist entry).
 It MUST include {hash} (target hash) and {old_hash} (cached base hash); direction is always old_hash -> hash.
 Implementations SHOULD fall back to full archive when delta prerequisites are unavailable.

 3.3 Pulse (Push Notification)

-Domains can notify Synapse immediately after publishing by sending a Pulse notification (see 05-strain §5.2).
+Domains MAY notify a Synapse node immediately after publishing by sending a Pulse notification (see 05-strain §5.2).

 What happens: